 Shortly after the payments firm disclosed its plans, Russian government officials denounced the concept as "illegal".
 More recently, the country's Ministry of Finance has moved to endorse criminal penalties for activities connected with "money substitutes" such as bitcoin.

-A bill that would prohibit money substitutes remains under consideration.
+that would prohibit money substitutes remains under consideration.

 The developments further follow statements earlier this summer from Russian President Vladimir Putin, who entered the country's ongoing debate about digital currencies by stating during a television appearance that "there are serious, really fundamental issues related to its wider use, at least, today."